Why Are My Cats Ears Hot?

 How to Prevent Ear Infections in Your Cat

+Ear infections can be a reason for why are my cats ears hot.
 Ear infections are one of the most common problems that can affect your cat, and they can be very painful.
 If not treated promptly, they can also lead to more serious problems such as deafness.
 Fortunately, there are a few things you can do to help prevent ear infections in your cat.

 One of the best ways to prevent ear infections is to keep your cat’s ears clean and free of wax build-up.
 You can do this by gently cleaning your cat’s ears with a cotton ball soaked in warm water or ear cleaner.
 Be sure to avoid getting any water or cleaner inside the ear canal, as this can actually increase the risk of an infection.